 The Mind Is Like A Garden

 If you search the web, you’ll find there is an emphasis on the use of affirmations “to get what you want.”
 No doubt about it, if you don’t use affirmations properly, they can cause more harm than good.
 Most people are on board up to this point.
 Here’s where it gets more complicated.
 All words and affirmations are the seeds in our garden analogy.
 If your affirmations aren’t manifesting what you need to assess things.
-Look at the seeds you are planting and the ground where you are growing them.
+Look at the seeds you are planting and the ground where you grow them.

 Unfortunately, if the soil is full of weeds, all the good seeds won’t grow.
 Positive affirmations alone won’t change the trajectory of your thoughts and intention.
-You cannot plant bad seeds and good ones and expect a positive result.
+You cannot plant bad and good seeds and expect a positive result.
 Your negative beliefs are like weeds in the garden, and they will overtake the good seeds.
 Remember, the mind is like a garden, and you need to take care of it.

 If this is the case, you can use affirmations but fail to get a good harvest.
 Negative self-talk is like rocks and weeds.
 So, if you have a history of negative self-talk, you’ll need to fix it first.
 Get rid of the weeds before planting the seeds of affirmations.